 PN and RN Nursing Program Requirement

 Physician's physical examination report, dental report, TB skin test, and current immunizations as recommended by the student's physician to be completed in late June, July, or August prior to fall admission.

 American Heart Association Health Care Provider CPR is required for all nursing students before entering clinical.
 Only American Heart Association Health Care provider CPR is accepted.
 Only face-to-face classes are accepted.
 Student must make their own arrangements to obtain certification.
-The SWCC Adult Education Department offers courses at intervals.
+The SWCC adult and continuing education department offers courses at intervals.